Bobbed Hair (1925 film)

 Bobbed Hair is a 1925 American silent comedy film directed by Alan Crosland and starring Marie Prevost, Kenneth Harlan, and Louise Fazenda, and.
 It was based on a 1925 novel of the same name written by twenty different authors.
 The film was produced and distributed by Warner Bros.

 Plot

-As described in a review in a film magazine, Connemara Moore (Prevost) has two suitors.
+As described in a review in a film magazine, Connemara Moore has two suitors.
 One likes bobbed hair, the other does not.
-In escaping from both she enters the car of David Lacy (Harlan), a stranger, which proves to have been stolen from bootleggers and is swept into a succession of situations including an attack by hijackers, a fight in a private yacht, and rescue by David – who takes Connemara to his home.
+In escaping from both she enters the car of David Lacy, a stranger, which proves to have been stolen from bootleggers and is swept into a succession of situations including an attack by hijackers, a fight in a private yacht, and rescue by David – who takes Connemara to his home.

 Eventually it turns out that David was looking for adventure and Connemara has become enmeshed in a trap set by revenue officers.
 When the time for a show-down comes, she has only one side of her hair bobbed, and this means she has chosen David.